dbsloan/duplexseq/README.md

    R1 Fastq File

+         --r1_fastq
-         --r1_fastq     - File containing Illumina read 1 sequences.
+         File containing Illumina read 1 sequences.
 Can be gzipped.

    R2 Fastq File

+         --r2_fastq
-         --r2_fastq     - File containing Illumina read 2  sequences.
+         File containing Illumina read 2  sequences.
 Can be gzipped.

    Output Name

+         --output
-         --output       - Base name for all output files (additional extensions will be added)
+         Base name for all output files (additional extensions will be added)

    OPTIONAL ARGUMENTS

    Minimum SSCS Family Size

+         --min_sscs [default: 3]
-         --min_sscs      - Minimum number of reads in a family to generate a single-stranded consensus sequence [default: 3]
+         Minimum number of reads in a family to generate a single-stranded consensus sequence

    Minimum agreement to call SSCS base

+         --min_agree [default: 0.8]
-         --min_agree     - Proportion of reads within a read family that must agree to make an SSCS base call. [default: 0.8]
+         Proportion of reads within a read family that must agree to make an SSCS base call.

    Minimum SSCS applied to only one strand